 - For the health and safety of U of MN employees, please maintain at least 6 feet distance from our staff.

-- Masks are recommended in areas where you cannot practice social distancing.
+- Masks are required in areas where you cannot practice social distancing.

 - Groups no larger than 25 are permitted as long as social distancing can be safely practiced.
 Groups larger than 25 are currently prohibited.